-As we arrived to the place, my friends were underwhelmed.
-I’m not sure if it’s because of the curated social media photos that builds up their high expectations or maybe they’re expecting some Elyu vibes.
+As we arrived at the place, my friends were underwhelmed by it.
+I’m not sure if it’s because of the curated social media photos that build up their high expectations, or maybe they’re expecting some Elyu vibes.

-But for me, the place is simple yet lovely and holds a serene and quiet vibes that I dearly needed from the past week burn out.
-This is a nice place to wake up to after a nap, I silently thought to myself.
+But for me, the place was simple yet lovely and held serene and quiet vibes that I dearly needed from the past week burn out.
+It is a beautiful place to wake up to after a nap; I silently thought to myself.

-A staff greeted us the moment we parked our car.
-Their parking is open and wide enough, by the way.
-He asked for our reservations and assist us over their reception area to fill up some forms for their record.
+The staff greeted us the moment we parked our car in their spacious and open parking lot.
+He asked for our reservations and assisted us over their reception area to fill up some forms for their record.
 We were also required to pay the P1,500 deposit fee that is refundable by check-out.
 After all that, he ushered us to our room as he told us about their amenities and rules.

-The cabins are just a short walk from the entrance.
+The cabins were just a short walk from the entrance.
 We passed by the tents and their dining area on the way.
-I appreciate how clean the place is and how they observe proper waste segregation.
+I appreciate how clean this new Zambales beach resort is and how they observe proper waste segregation.

 THE FAMOUS TRIANGULAR CABIN

-For sure, you have already seen once or twice this triangular Instagram-worthy cabins in Facebook or Instagram.
-It is pretty and refreshing to the eyes (and soul) but it’s major factors/advantages are it’s price and group-friendly.
-This cabin that can fit up to 6 person costs P4,000 on weekdays and P4,800 on weekends.
-In my experience in booking accommodations, P4,500 – P4,800 is the regular rate of a normal looking AC room for 6 person.
+For sure, you have already seen once or twice these triangular Instagram-worthy cabins on Facebook or Instagram.
+It is pretty and refreshing to the eyes (and soul), but it’s significant advantages are its price and being group-friendly.
+This cabin that can fit up to 6 people costs P4,000 on weekdays and P4,800 on weekends.
+In my experience in booking accommodations, P4,500 – P4,800 is the regular rate of a standard looking AC room for six people.

-Now imagine, going on a beach trip, sleeping on not a normal looking room but instead in a pretty cabin, without spending that much?
-You’ll definitely book a night on it before it even got famous like the Crystal Beach Resort.
+Now imagine, going on a beach trip, sleeping on not a typical looking place but instead in a lovely cabin, without spending that much?
+You’ll book a night on it before it even got famous like the Crystal Beach Resort.
 That’s what I did.

-Each cabin has two double beds, another bed on the mezzanine-like, an aircon, mini table in between, 4 hooks for your towels or clothes and enough space for your bags.
-It is small but enough for you to sleep in and bond with friends.
-The sheet is clean, the blankets are thick and they’re generous with pillows too.
-Also, the bed on top is also a little short for our tall friends.
+Each cabin had two double beds, another bed on the mezzanine-like, an aircon, mini table in between, four hooks for your towels or clothes, and enough space for your bags.
+It was small but enough for you to sleep in and bond with friends.
+The sheets were clean, the blankets were thick, and they’re generous with pillows too.
+Also, the bed on top was a little short for our tall friends.

-The only downside of this room is how hard it is to pee when you woke up from your sleep due to the cold temperature.
+The only downside of this room was how hard it is to pee when you wake up from your sleep due to the cold temperature.